filiphric/nuxt-filiphric.com/content/posts/cypress-basics-before-beforeeach-after-aftereach/cypress-basics-before-beforeeach-after-aftereach.md

 description: "Mocha hooks can help you tremendously when trying to avoid repetition in your tests.
 This article explains how these hooks work and how to use them effectively."
 tags: ['cypress', 'basics', 'mocha', 'hooks', 'before', 'beforeEach']
 ---
 Hey!
 Welcome to another episode of Cypress basics.
 You can check out some other articles on my blog where I provide step by step explanations of some Cypress basics + some extra tips on how you can take things one step further.
-So far, I wrote about <nuxt-link to="/cypress-basics-check-if-element-exists">element visibility</nuxt-link>, <nuxt-link to="cypress-basics-where-did-my-cookies-disappear">cookies</nuxt-link> and <nuxt-link to="cypress-basics-selecting-elements">selectors</nuxt-link>.
+So far, I wrote about:

+- <nuxt-link to="/cypress-basics-before-beforeeach-after-aftereach">before(), beforeEach(), after() and afterEach()</nuxt-link>
+- <nuxt-link to="/cypress-basics-check-if-element-exists">Check if element exists</nuxt-link>
+- <nuxt-link to="/cypress-basics-selecting-elements">Selecting elements</nuxt-link>
+- <nuxt-link to="/cypress-basics-where-did-my-cookies-disappear">Where did my cookies disappear?</nuxt-link>

 ## Basics - before() and beforeEach()
 Let’s say you have a spec that has a couple of tests in it.
 In these tests you are opening a page and testing some functionality.
 Each time you want to open that page using `.visit()` command